-Although the bank's 2015 net profit was almost stable at \in 17.9 million, the result was influenced by large one-off effects, in particular a \in 21 million profit on the sale of its stake in a regional building society, but also the \in 11.3 million reduction of the bank's income from participations to \in 1.5 million.
-The latter resulted from RZB not distributing dividends in that year (2014: \in 10.9 million).
-Total revenue of \in 61 million was therefore 12% lower year-on-year, whereas the \in 41 million total operating costs reflect an increase by 3%.
-That said, the \in 17.9 million net profit was understated because a large \in 9 million set aside as a general risk provision was in fact a fully taxed attribution to reserves, as is currently allowed under local GAAP.4
+Although the bank's 2015 net profit was almost stable at €17.9 million, the result was influenced by large one-off effects, in particular a €21 million profit on the sale of its stake in a regional building society, but also the €11.3 million reduction of the bank's income from participations to €1.5 million.
+The latter resulted from RZB not distributing dividends in that year (2014: €10.9 million).
+Total revenue of €61 million was therefore 12% lower year-on-year, whereas the €41 million total operating costs reflect an increase by 3%.
+That said, the €17.9 million net profit was understated because a large €9 million set aside as a general risk provision was in fact a fully taxed attribution to reserves, as is currently allowed under local GAAP. $\frac{4}{2}$

 Nonetheless, several profitability metrics indicate a satisfactory quality of underlying earnings.
 These metrics include RLB Vorarlberg's 0.5% net interest margin in 2015, which was stable year-on-year and improved slightly over the last three years.
 Its risk-adjusted profits before risk costs (pre-provision income relative to risk-weighted assets) have also improved over the past five years.
-The respective ratio in 2015 was 0.9%, up from 0.7% one year earlier.
-The 2015 ratio, however, benefitted from lower RWAs.
+The respective ratio in 2015 was 0.9%, up from 0.7% one year earlier, as it benefitted from lower RWAs.
 We expect that persistent pressure on the bank's operating revenue, coupled with low or no dividends from RZB and limited scope for reducing costs, will result in lower profits during 2016-17.